 Opening Concert

-Tine Thing Helseth invites you to a spectacular opening with Haydn and Schumann, among others.
+Artistic Director Tine Thing Helseth invites you to a spectacular opening featuring Haydn, Ravel, and others.
 Welcome to Risør Chamber Music Festival 2026!

 Date